 Leadership opportunities are abound in sororities, and Alpha Sigma Kappa is no different.
 Our organization is a smaller group of women, which allows us to offer more opportunities for every Sibling and even Candidates to become involved in running our chapter.
 Siblings may run for executive offices, hold appointed chair positions, and sit on committees, while Candidates may be their Candidate Class representative, and also sit on committees to plan important chapter events.
-We offer four year-round Executive Board positions including President, Vice President, Secretary, and Treasurer, as well as twelve semester-long chair positions.
+We offer six year-round Executive Board positions as well as several semester-long chair positions.
 Elections take place in December and May each year.

 Many siblings are able to take science and engineering classes together, which allows them to help each other with homework, tests, and studying.
 There is always someone there to help and we hold study sessions once per week on campus during each semester.

 Outside of academics, Candidates receive a Big to help them learn about the sorority and begin to understand their role in it.
 Bigs, along with all the other members, provide help and guidance in every aspect of a sibling's life - family, friends, school, jobs.